saptarshibasu/azure-study/README.md

   * Leases enable different synchronization strategies to be supported, including exclusive write / shared read, exclusive write / exclusive read and shared write / exclusive read.
 Where a lease exists the storage service enforces exclusive writes (put, set and delete operations) however ensuring exclusivity for read operations requires the developer to ensure that all client applications use a lease ID and that only one client at a time has a valid lease ID
   * Read operations that do not include a lease ID result in shared reads.
 * The Table service uses optimistic concurrency checks as the default behavior when you are working with entities

+## ARM Template

+* Use parameters for settings that vary according to the environment, like SKU, size, or capacity
+* We recommend running the ARM test toolkit and the what-if operation on your templates before deploying them
+  * The test toolkit checks whether your template uses best practices.
+It provides warnings when it identifies changes that could improve how you've implemented your template
+  * The what-if operation shows the changes your template will make to your environment.
+You can see unintended changes before they're deployed.
+What-if also returns any errors it can detect during preflight validation.
+For example, if your template contains a syntactical error, it returns that error.
+It also returns any errors it can determine about the final state of the deployed resources.
+For example, if your template deploys a storage account with a name that is already in use, what-if returns that error
+* Use the copy element to specify more than one instance.
+You can use copy on resources, properties, variables, and outputs
+* Yes, they can be used across subscriptions as long as the user has read access to the template spec.
+Template specs can't be used across tenants
+* You can include Azure PowerShell or Azure CLI scripts in your templates
+* If you need to run a script on a host operating system in a VM, then the custom script extension and/or DSC would be a better choice.
+However, deployment scripts have advantages, such as setting the timeout duration
+* When deploying your resources, you specify that the deployment is either an incremental update or a complete update
+* The default mode is incremental
+* For both modes, Resource Manager tries to create all resources specified in the template.
+If the resource already exists in the resource group and its settings are unchanged, no operation is taken for that resource.
+If you change the property values for a resource, the resource is updated with those new values.
+If you try to update the location or type of an existing resource, the deployment fails with an error
+* In complete mode, Resource Manager deletes resources that exist in the resource group but aren't specified in the template
+* What-if shows you which resources will be created, deleted, or modified.
+Use what-if to avoid unintentionally deleting resources
+* Sections of template:
+  * $schema - required
+  * contentVersion - required
+  * apiProfile - optional
+  * parameters - optioanl
+  * variables - optional
+  * functions - optional
+  * resources - required
+  * outputs - optional
+* linked template refers to a separate template file that is referenced via a link from the main template
+* nested template to refer to embedded template syntax within the main template
+* To link a template, add a deployments resource to your main template.
+In the templateLink property, specify the URI of the template to include
+* By default, Resource Manager creates the resources in parallel.
+It applies no limit to the number of resources deployed in parallel, other than the total limit of 800 resources in the template.
+The order in which they're created isn't guaranteed
+* To serially deploy more than one instance of a resource, set mode to serial and batchSize to the number of instances to deploy at a time.
+With serial mode, Resource Manager creates a dependency on earlier instances in the loop, so it doesn't start one batch until the previous batch completes
+* You specify that a resource is deployed after another resource by using the dependsOn element.
+To deploy a resource that depends on the collection of resources in a loop, provide the name of the copy loop in the dependsOn element